Sidra20870/SNA-application-SIDRA-nd-group/README.md

      <li>*Undirected graph as we haven't use weight</li>
 </ul>
  <h3> Facebook Network </h3>
+ <p> Facebook is widely used social networking site.
+We got datasheet of Facebook users which are connected to other users.
+We came up with our project to get to know about users and and their connections to users, such as mutual friends, connected friends etc </p>
  <h3><center> Find Edges </center></h3>
  <p> We can check total no of edges and and between 2 vertices and line join between 2 nodes called edge. </p>
  <h3> Find Nodes </h3>